ethereum/go-ethereum/docs/_getting-started/index.md

 The guide shows you how to create accounts, sync to a network, and then send transactions between accounts.
 This guide uses [Clef](clef/tutorial), which is our preferred tool for signing transactions with Geth, and will replace Geth’s account management.

-### Two Important terms in geth:
+## Two Important terms in geth:

-- Network
-- Sync modes

 ### Networks
 You can connect a Geth node to several different networks using the network name as an argument.
-These include the main Ethereum network, [a private network](getting-started/private-net)you create, and three test networks that use different consensus algorithms:
+These include the main Ethereum network, [a private network](getting-started/private-net) you create, and three test networks that use different consensus algorithms:

 -   Ropsten: Proof-of-work test network
 -   Rinkeby: Proof-of-authority test network